RobbyTee/SalesForce/README.md

 and store it in the main root folder as well.

 ### SalesForce
+Your dashboard should have the Shipped/Arrived chart in the top left with the same columns I have listed in this image.
 ![Your dashboard should have the Shipped/Arrived chart in the top left with the same columns I have listed in this image.](https://i.imgur.com/r1nPiHh.jpeg)